Sports in Florida: Ice hockey

 Established in 1938, the Tropical Hockey League was the first experiment with professional hockey in the American South.
 It lasted for one season as a professional league, consisting of four teams all based in Miami, then was resurrected as an amateur league before folding in 1941.

 The Miami Screaming Eagles co-founded the World Hockey Association in 1971, but never played due to a lack of a suitable arena.

 Florida is home to two National Hockey League teams.
 The Tampa Bay Lightning was established in 1992, and currently play their home games in the Benchmark International Arena, located in downtown Tampa.
 The Lightning have won the Stanley Cup three times, in 2004, 2020, and 2021.
-The Lightning also made the Stanley Cup Finals in 2015 and 2022, and made the Eastern Conference Final in 2011, 2017, and 2018.
+The Lightning also made the Stanley Cup Final in 2015 and 2022, and made the Eastern Conference Final in 2011, 2017, and 2018.

 The Florida Panthers was founded in 1993.
 The club originally played at the Miami Arena, before moving to what is now the Amerant Bank Arena in 1998.
 They have made four appearances in the Stanley Cup Final, losing in 1996 and 2023, and winning back to back Stanley Cups in 2024 and 2025, both times defeating the Edmonton Oilers.

 Florida has three ECHL minor hockey league teams – the Florida Everblades, Jacksonville Icemen, and the Orlando Solar Bears.